Minor in Physics

 PHYS 100: Introduction to Physics and Engineering

-The course will introduce the physics and engineering disciplines and develop the student's abilities in problem solving, experimental design, and technical writing through individual and group activities.
+The course will introduce students to the physics and engineering disciplines, developing their problem-solving, experimental design, and technical writing skills through individual and group activities.
 Career fields and pathways in physics and engineering will also be explored.

 PHYS 211/211L: Engineering Physics I/Laboratory